bloodmc/GriefDefenderDoc/docs/wiki/README.md

 5. Set `username` to DB username.
 6. Set `password` to DB password surrounded by quotes.
 7. Adjust any other settings as needed.

+### Bedrock

+If your server allows bedrock users to join, make sure to read [Bedrock](https://docs.griefdefender.com/wiki/basic/Bedrock.html) page in order to configure GD properly.

+### GUI

+GD defaults users to chat GUI.
+If you want users to default to inventory GUI, they must have the permission `griefdefender.login.inventory-gui`.
+See [GUI](https://docs.griefdefender.com/wiki/basic/GUI.html) page for more info.

+### Blacklist

+GriefDefender now delivers default blacklist settings for various noisy actions in the minecraft world in order to provide better performance out-of-the-box.
+When an item, block, or entity id is blacklisted, GriefDefender will ignore it when processed in an event.
+If you find an action not appearing in GD's debugger then it either is blacklisted or not properly firing an event.
+Make sure to review your [`blacklist.conf`](/wiki/Configuration.html#blacklist) and remove any id's you do not want to blacklist for your server.

+See [blacklist](/wiki/Configuration.html#blacklist) for more info on how to configure.